AuDigitalHealth/ci-fhir-stu3/pages/PersonalHealthRecords/_includes/mappings.md

 ## Mapping from Personal Health Summary information requirements

-The table below provides mapping from the requirements in [Consumer Entered Health Summary Information Requirements [NEHT2011ar]](index.html#NEHT2011ar) to the corresponding supported element in the [Personal Health Notes](StructureDefinition-composition-phn-1.html) profile, or referenced profile (e.g. [Organization with Mandatory Identifier](StructureDefinition-organization-ident-1.html)).
-The hierarchy column demonstrates the path to that supported element from the root Composition.
+The table below provides mapping from the requirements in [Consumer Entered Health Summary Information Requirements [NEHT2011ar]](index.html#NEHT2011ar) to the corresponding supported element in the [Personal Health Summary](StructureDefinition-composition-phs-1.html) profile, or referenced profile (e.g. [Organization with Mandatory Identifier](StructureDefinition-organization-ident-1.html)).

 See the [legend](mappings.html#legend-for-mapping-from-requirements) for information on the columns used to present the mapping content.

 <table class="list" width="100%">